ahmedbastawisi/ahmedbastawisi/README.md

 ## Hi 👋 My name is Ahmed El-bastawisi

-### Software Engineer
+### Senior Software Engineer

-Experienced Software Engineer with a demonstrated history of working in the information technology and services industry.
+Experienced Senior Software Engineer with a demonstrated history of working in the information technology and services industry.
 Skilled full stack .NET developer.
-Strong engineering professional with a bachelor's degree focused on Computer Science from Computer Engineering and Control Systems, Mansoura University.
+Strong engineering professional with a bachelor's degree focused on Computer Science from Computer Engineering and Systems, Mansoura University.

 * 🌍  I'm based in Mansoura, Egypt
 * 🖥️  See my Portfolio at [ahmedbastawisi.github.io](https://ahmedbastawisi.github.io)